 A: The applications for Pardons and Commutations can be found under the Forms section of this website.
 An application must be reviewed by the Post-Prison Transfer Board, and will then be reviewed by the governor in the order that it was reviewed by the board.

 Q: Do I need to apply for clemency in order to restore my right to vote?

 A: The right to vote is restored to a convicted felon once their sentence is discharged pursuant to Amendment 51 of the Arkansas Constitution.
 Please check with your county clerk for further information about voting.

-Q: Is the recommendation of the Parole Board binding?
+Q: Is the recommendation of the Post-Prison Transfer Board binding?

 A: The governor relies on the recommendation of the Post-Prison Transfer Board.
 If the Board recommends the governor deny the application he/she will probably follow that recommendation.
 If the board recommends the governor grant the application, he/she may still deny it.
 The applicant should not petition the governor for consideration unless the application has already been reviewed by the board and the file sent to the governor’s office.
 There is no appeal process for clemency.
 If the application is denied in writing, that decision is final.